 Not saying these things will show you are tolerant and keep you out of the Human Resource Office and employed.
 Really, you are better off not complimenting anyone.

 Start with “Who’s on the call”, that way everyone can start talking over each other.
-You could also let everyone announce themselves once they beep in even if they are five minutes late and someone is already talking.
+You could also let everyone announce themselves once they beep in.
+This applies even if they are five minutes late and someone is already talking.

 Arrive Early

-Condescend as people join with phrases like, “Nice for you to join us” or “We’ve been waiting so we can get started”.
+Use condescending phrases as people join.
+Say things like, “Nice for you to join us”.
+Or say, “We’ve been waiting so we can get started”.
 You know, sayings to make them feel bad

 Don’t use the mute button

 Yell at your other coworkers to keep it down.
 If you work from home yell at your family.
-But if you must use the mute button, use it as a stall tactic so you can think of something to say when you are called upon.
+But if you must use the mute button, use it as a stall tactic.
+This way, you can think of something to say when you are called upon.

 Have a snack